jakejacobsen975/Similar-News-Articles/README.md

 To run the entire project, download Hadoop and find its location then replace the lines in `phase_1/run.sh` and `phase_2/run.sh` that look like this `hadoop jar /home/jake/hadoop-3.4.0/share/hadoop/tools/lib/hadoop-streaming-3.4.0.jar \`

-then to run everything run the command in the main directory
+then to run everything; run the following command in the main directory
 ```./run.sh```